jakk-er/Stealth-Shift/docs/DOCUMENTATION.md

 - Adding support for more VPN solutions.
 - Enhancing the random MAC address generation algorithm.
 - Integrating with additional anonymity tools or services.
+- Allowing user-defined intervals for VPN changes.
+- Expanding the logging system for better diagnostics.

 **License and Disclaimer**
 -------------------------